AlamoEngine-Tools/eaw.modinfo/README.md

 ## IV.2 Full Recursive Dependency Resolving Test Cases

 Node `A` is always the mod that should be loaded.
-Every mod following after  `:` are direct dependencies of the mod, if multiple they are separated by a comma.
+Every mod following after  `:` are direct dependencies of the mod, if multiple they are separated by a `,`.

-Each dependency list has the option `ResolveRecursive` set.
+Each dependency list has the option `ResolveRecursive` specified.

 **Test-Case A:**
 ```